storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 ## Validator And Delegator Rewards

-Total rewards allocations (*whose calculations are shown in the prior section*) for each validator are shared between the validator itself and all of its delegators:
+Total reward allocations (*whose calculations are shown in the prior section*) for each validator are shared between the validator itself and all of its delegators:

 * The validator takes a fixed percentage commission, set by the validator itself
 * Remaining rewards are distributed among delegators according to their share weights